 Premonition By D.I.
 Jolly

 Jack sat in the van looking pensive and staring out the window.
-He knew the plan, they all did, they’d been over it time and time again and he was running through it one last time when Josh grabbed him by the arm and smiled his famous smile.
+He knew the plan, they all did, they’d been over it time and time again and he was running through it again when Josh grabbed him by the arm and smiled his famous smile.

 “Hey man relax, this is going to be easy, like taking candy from a corporate baby.”